maxconine/E80-FOMP/README.md

 The [MATLAB](./MATLAB/) folder contains the various MATLAB `.m` files which are used throughout the labs.

 # How to Use this Repository
-## Arduino IDE Setup
-Follow the instructions below to download and use this code within the Arduino IDE.
-1. If you have not yet installed the Arduino IDE, install it from [here](https://www.arduino.cc/en/software).
-The most version as of this writing is 2.0.3 but higher version numbers should also work fine.
-2. Follow the instructions [here](https://www.pjrc.com/arduino-ide-2-0-0-teensy-support/) to configure support for the Teensy board within the Arduino IDE.

 ## Git Setup
-Next you need to configure Git on your machine.
+You will need to configure Git on your machine.
 Git is a distributed version control system.
 This means you can download a local clone of a collection of source code files and easily track the changes that you make to your code.
 While we won't be using all the features of git in E80, we will introduce you to the main features that will enable you to interact with the code base for your robot.